-Today, Vermont is home to more than 24,000 immigrants.
+Today, Vermont is home to almost 24,000 immigrants.
 These new Americans play outsize roles as everything from food service managers to computer programmers.
 For many business owners, such immigrant workers have been a vital reason why their businesses have been able to thrive in recent years.

 |Age Group||Foreign-Born Population Share||Native-Born Population Share|

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
-Vermont is currently home to almost 1,400 foreign-born entrepreneurs.
+Vermont is currently home to more than 2,000 foreign-born entrepreneurs.
 They are creating real and meaningful economic opportunities for local, U.S.-born workers.

 |People employed by immigrant-owned firms (combined with Rhode Island)||27,605|

-Nationally, immigrants earned $1.3 trillion in 2014 and contributed more than $104 billion in state and local taxes, as well as almost $224 billion in federal taxes.
-This left them with nearly $927 billion in spending power.
-Immigrants in Vermont play an important role contributing to the state’s economy, both as consumers and taxpayers.
+Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
+This left them with more than $1.0 billion in spending power.
+Immigrants in Vermont play an important role contributing to the state’s economy both as consumers and taxpayers.

 |Workforce Education||Foreign-Born Population||Native-Born Population|